I have had a 30-year love/hate relationship with my snowblower.

 Even if we didn’t, despite all of our differences and all of my cursing, the Torosizer ultimately gets the job done.
 Its not always pretty, but it gets done.
-And it just wouldn’t be right to hold this machine to a higher standard than what I hold myself to.
-And, to be fair, over the years, I’ve had some of my own erosion issues.
+And, it just wouldn’t be right to hold this machine to a higher standard than what I hold myself to.
+To be fair, over the years, I’ve had some of my own erosion issues.

 Plus, we have our dance.
 Did I mention that?

 So, we’ll continue our dance.
-I’ll tune it up and admire it in the fall, then curse at it and kick it in the winter.
+I’ll tune it up and admire it in the fall, then curse and kick at it in the winter.